 Thoughts on code reviews (again)

-It is hard to overestimate the role good code reviews can play in ensuring high quality of any software.
-Unfortunately, I feel that in many teams reviews mostly become a part of a bureaucratic process, consuming lots of time and resources, but providing very little real added value.
+It is hard to overestimate the role that good code reviews can play in ensuring the high quality of any software.
+Unfortunately, I feel that in many teams, reviews mostly become part of a bureaucratic process, consuming lots of time and resources but providing very little real added value.

 Read More